 I didn’t want my gutter garden to stress my fence out.
 The gutters and other material are light, but the dirt combined with water can get heavy.
 Therefore, I did a few things to keep the garden as light as possible:

-1. I planted smaller herbs.
-They don’t grow big, and they need less dirt.
+1. I planted smaller herbs because they don’t grow big, and they need less dirt.

 Since gutters can hold many different plants together, it’s important to avoid using fast and spreading growers, like mint (no offense, Mint!), that will overtake your other plants.
 That is, of course, unless the entire gutter is mint.